Combatd/AWS_Machine_Learning_SEP2/README.md

 ## 10. Quiz: Logging
 If you recall from the last lesson, it's best practice to use concise and clear language that is professional and uses normal capitalization.
 This way, the message is efficient and easily understandable.
 The second sentence seems quite unclear and personal, so we should remove that and communicate it elsewhere.

+## 11. Code Reviews
+Code reviews benefit everyone in a team to promote best programming practices and prepare code for production